ckeditor/ckeditor5/packages/ckeditor5-autosave/docs/features/autosave.md

 			}
 		},

-		// ... other configuration options
+		// ... other configuration options.
 	} );
 ```

-The autosave feature listens to the {@link module:engine/model/document~Document#event:change:data `editor.model.document#change:data`} event, throttles it, and executes the `config.autosave.save()` function.
+The autosave feature listens to the {@link module:engine/model/document~Document#event:change:data `editor.model.document#change:data`} event, throttles it, and executes the {@link module:autosave/autosave~AutosaveConfig#save `config.autosave.save()`} function.

 It also listens to the native [`window#beforeunload`](https://developer.mozilla.org/en-US/docs/Web/Events/beforeunload) event and blocks it in the following cases:

-* The data has not been saved yet (the `save()` function did not resolve its promise or it was not called yet due to throttling).
+* The data has not been saved yet (the `save()` function did not resolve its promise or it has not been called yet due to throttling).
 * Or any of the editor features registered a {@link module:core/pendingactions~PendingActions "pending action"} (e.g. that an image is being uploaded).

 This automatically secures you from the user leaving the page before the content is saved or some ongoing actions like image upload did not finish.